 Technically owned by some of the wealthiest billionaires in Sweden – and hence, the world – if they can’t make Ericsson look fast nobody can, (hint: it’s nobody).

-A mauve cloverleaf like the one that used to be on the Alfa Romeo 33 Cloverleaf which sounded nice but didn't go very fast and used to break down a lot.
-This is known as "Synergy Branding" by wankers.
+Distinguishing Markings: A mauve cloverleaf like the one that used to be on the Alfa Romeo 33 Cloverleaf which sounded nice but didn’t go very fast and used to break down a lot.
+This is known as “Synergy Branding” by wankers.

-There are only 10 teams on the grid and you support this one? (said in the Princess Leia voice when enquiring of Han Solo, "you came to rescue me in that?
-You're braver than I thought")
+Reasons to support them, part 1: There are only 10 teams on the grid and you support this one? (said in the Princess Leia voice when enquiring of Han Solo, “you came to rescue me in that?
+You’re braver than I thought”)

-Sauron - the Necromancer, chief lieutenant of the Dark Lord Morgoth; other once-proud independent teams that eventually turned to embarrassing clod-hoppers; Williams; an actual Alfa Romeo
+Not to be confused with: Sauron – the Necromancer, chief lieutenant of the Dark Lord Morgoth; other once-proud independent teams that eventually turned to embarrassing clod-hoppers; Williams; an actual Alfa Romeo